spaceship-prompt/spaceship-prompt/docs/API.md

 This command displays prompt section prefixed with `prefix`, suffixed with `suffix` and `content` painted in `color`. **Bold** style is applied by default.

+`prefix`, `suffix` and `content` can contain escapes to set additinal foreground color, background color and other visual effects.
+Read more about escapes in [13 Prompt Expansion](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html) section of Zsh documentation.

 If `SPACESHIP_PROMPT_PREFIXES_SHOW` is `false` or if the section is not the first in the prompt, then `prefix` will be omitted.

 If `SPACESHIP_PROMPT_SUFFIXES_SHOW` is `false`, then `suffix` will be omitted.